francoisboulou/Jewels-Jewels/README.md

 # Some Things I Did on This Project

-* Used native, semantic HTML tags whenever possible to increase screen reader compatibility
+* Used native, semantic HTML tags whenever possible, and Aria labels for custom elements, to increase screen reader compatibility
-* Used Aria and NVDA screen reader to compensate for the use of non-semantic HTML in special cases
+* Used NVDA screen reader to test the navigability of my site for non-sighted users
 * Used JS and Jquery to dynamically add classes, control scroll behavior, and include a navigable, automatically updating instagram gallery
 * Used media queries to create an easy to use layout on screen sizes ranging from the iPhone 4 to 4k monitors
 * Made use of plugins such as Owl Carousel to add flair to the user experience